-Māori at Victoria—A brief history
+Māori at the University—A brief history

-Te reo Māori and Māori studies as subjects of study were introduced to Victoria by way of the Department of Anthropology in 1964.
+Te reo Māori and Māori studies as subjects of study were introduced to the University by way of the Department of Anthropology in 1964.
 They were taught by such scholars as Dame Joan Metge, Wiremu Parker and Te Kapunga (Koro) Dewes.
 Another early pioneer was Professor Whatarangi Winiata, who was appointed to the Chair of Accountancy in 1974 and expressed intentions at the time to ‘Māorify Victoria’ beyond the core subject of Māori studies.
 He taught a Māori resource management paper for many years, which planted the seeds for the current Māori Business programme in the Victoria Business School.
 In 1975, Professor Hirini Moko Mead was appointed to New Zealand's first chair of Māori studies.
 By 1981, the Department of Māori Studies (which was later to become known as Te Kawa a Māui) had gained independence from Anthropology, with noted specialities in Māori language, literature and material culture.

-In 1980, Victoria established the first marae at a university, Te Herenga Waka, in a refurbished building on Kelburn Parade.
+In 1980, the University established the first marae at a university, Te Herenga Waka, in a refurbished building on Kelburn Parade.
 Professor Mead, along with Wiremu Parker and the tohunga Ruka Broughton, were instrumental in the construction of a newly carved meeting house, Te Tumu Herenga Waka.
 This was opened on 6 December 1986.

 Te Herenga Waka Marae was later joined by Ako Pai Marae at Karori campus when the Wellington Teachers' College was amalgamated with the University in 2005.
 This amalgamation also saw the addition of Te Kura Māori as another of the University’s Māori academic units, which offers a programme in Māori education.
-Wally Penetito was appointed as Victoria’s first Professor of Māori Education in 2009.
+Wally Penetito was appointed as the University’s first Professor of Māori Education in 2009.

-In 2000, Professor Piri Sciascia became the University’s first Toiahurei or Assistant Vice-Chancellor (Māori) and in 2003 he was made Deputy Vice-Chancellor (Māori) to lead Māori across Victoria.
+In 2000, Professor Piri Sciascia became the University’s first Toiahurei or Assistant Vice-Chancellor (Māori) and in 2003 he was made Deputy Vice-Chancellor (Māori) to lead Māori across the institution.
 He was succeeded in 2016 by the current Deputy Vice Chancellor (Māori), Prof. Rawinia Higgins, the first female to hold this position, In 2001, the University Council also established Toihuarewa—a faculty-equivalent academic forum where Māori academic interests are examined, debated and discussed.